christina-k-francis/optimal-stargazing-locator/README.md

 4. Explore interactive light pollution, precipitation, cloud cover, and helpful temperature and relative humidity data layers
 5. Plan your stargazing trip accordingly!

+## Feedback

+If you have any questions, recommendations for improvements, or bugs to report, please let me know using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfdIMB5K-sNsudNJI-uT7wc9Fw7BOt6q37A-dDYr-T4q6boQQ/viewform?usp=header).
+Thank you!

 ## Acknowledgments

 * NOAA NWS for meteorological forecast data